Zawnia/unstable_unicorn/README.md

-Unstable Unicorn — Local Flask Game
+Unstable Unicorn online game
+-

 Project overview
+-
 - Simple Flask-based web project that implements a card-game-like demo.
 The app serves a small browser UI from `templates/` and `static/` and contains game logic in Python modules.

 Main features
+-
 - Web UI served by `app.py` (Flask)
 - Game logic in `jeu_logique.py`, `moteur_effets.py`, and `cartes.py`
 - Card metadata in `cartes.json`